Bounteous-Inc/scroll/readme.md

       }
     });

+Under the hood, the selector is passed to `document.querySelector`.
+The resulting locations are cached temporarily to prevent browser shudder.

 **NOTE**: Google Analytics has a 500 hit per-session limitation, as well as a 20 hit window that replenishes at 2 hits per second.
 For that reason, it is HIGHLY INADVISABLE to track every pixel of the page scrolled.

+#### distances.elements.every
+Fires every time an element matching the given selector is scrolled past

+    (function(document, window, config) {

+      // ... the tracking code

+    })(document, window, {
+      'distances': {
+        'elements': {
+          'every': ['.hero-img', '.code-sample > pre']  // Fires when the user scrolls past any elements with the class 'base-img' and any pre elements that are the immediate children of an element with the class 'code-sample'.
+        }
+      }
+    });

+Under the hood, the selector is passed to `document.querySelectorAll`.
+The resulting locations are cached temporarily to prevent browser shudder.

+#### distances.elements.each
+Fires when the first element to match a given selector is scrolled past

+    (function(document, window, config) {

+      // ... the tracking code

+    })(document, window, {
+      'distances': {
+        'elements': {
+          'each': ['#content', '#footer']  // Fires when the #content and #footer elements are scrolled past }
+      }
+    });

+**NOTE**: Google Analytics has a 500 hit per-session limitation, as well as a 20 hit window that replenishes at 2 hits per second.
+For that reason, it is HIGHLY INADVISABLE to track every element of the page scrolled.

 ### Top/Bottom Of Scrollable Area
 This script allows you to specify where to begin and end tracking user scrolling.
 The default configuration is the entire page.